bmiller-net/Slingbox.Capture/README.md

 ## Getting started

 This project was started (and stalled) several years ago.
 As a result, it's running on .NET Framework 4.5.2.
-It consists of an API project and a helper class library.
+It consists of an API project and a helper class library (which are labeled backwards, don't ask me why.)
 See below for step-by-step instructions on getting started.

 ### Requirements